ray-project/ray/doc/source/serve/advanced-guides/index.md

 grpc-guide
 managing-java-deployments
 deploy-vm
+multi-app-container
 ```

-If you’re new to Ray Serve, we recommend starting with the [Ray Serve Quickstart](serve-getting-started).
+If you’re new to Ray Serve, start with the [Ray Serve Quickstart](serve-getting-started).

 Use these advanced guides for more options and configurations:
 - [Pass Arguments to Applications](app-builder-guide)